 4. The Richest Man In Babylon – George Clason

 This beautiful classic tells you the history of the Babylonian-Assyrian Empire while teaching you the seven golden rules of prosperity and well-being.
-This book contains the solution for too little money and has been called a guide to financial insight by others.
-The book contains insights that will help you make money, keep money and make more money with that money.
+This book contains the solution for too little money and has been called a guide to financial insight by many.
+The book contains insights that will help you make money, keep the money and make more money with that money.

 Even though this book was written a long time ago, most of its teachings are still extremely relevant today, which is why it is considered a personal finance classic!